Mass (liturgy): Order of the Mass

+The Apology of the Augsburg Confession affirmed the Greek Canon, and the Pfalz-Neuburg Church Order (1543), modeled by the Lutheran divine Philip Melanchthon includes the following Eucharistic Prayer prior to the Words of Institution:

+The Order of the Mass produced under the liturgical reforms of the Lutheran divine Olavus Petri, expanded the anaphora from the Formula Missae, which liturgical scholar Frank Senn states fostered "a church life that was both catholic and evangelical, embracing the whole population of the country and maintaining continuity with pre-Reformation traditions, but centered in the Bible's gospel."

+Scandinavian, Finnish, and some English-speaking Lutherans, use the term "Mass" for their Eucharistic service, though in most German- and English-speaking churches, the terms "Divine Service", "Holy Communion, or "the Holy Eucharist" are used more frequently, though the term "Mass" enjoys usage as well.

 Anglicanism

 In the Anglican tradition, Mass is one of many terms for the Eucharist.
 More frequently, the term used is either Holy Communion, Holy Eucharist, or the Lord's Supper.
 Occasionally the term used in Eastern churches, the Divine Liturgy, is also used.
 In the English-speaking Anglican world, the term used often identifies the Eucharistic theology of the person using it.
 "Mass" is frequently used by Anglo-Catholics.

 Structure of the rite

 The various Eucharistic liturgies used by national churches of the Anglican Communion have continuously evolved from the 1549 and 1552 editions of the Book of Common Prayer, both of which owed their form and contents chiefly to the work of Thomas Cranmer, who in about 1547 had rejected the medieval theology of the Mass.
 Although the 1549 rite retained the traditional sequence of the Mass, its underlying theology was Cranmer's and the four-day debate in the House of Lords during December 1548 makes it clear that this had already moved far beyond traditional Catholicism.
 In the 1552 revision, this was made clear by the restructuring of the elements of the rite while retaining nearly all the language so that it became, in the words of an Anglo-Catholic liturgical historian (Arthur Couratin) "a series of communion devotions; disembarrassed of the Mass with which they were temporarily associated in 1548 and 1549".
 Some rites, such as the 1637 Scottish rite and the 1789 rite in the United States, went back to the 1549 model.
 From the time of the Elizabethan Settlement in 1559 the services allowed for a certain variety of theological interpretation.
 Today's rites generally follow the same general five-part shape.
 Some or all of the following elements may be altered, transposed or absent depending on the rite, the liturgical season and use of the province or national church: